maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 # Meta-content

 The section titled "Representation" got us to stumble across the new concepts of inductive graphs and abstractions by looking at different forms for game representations.
-The following section extrapolated these ideas to the domain of dynamic progamming, and showed how it is possible to incorporate them into the design of solutions to real-world problems.
+The following section extrapolated these ideas to the domain of dynamic programming, and showed how it is possible to incorporate them into the design of solutions to real-world problems.

 Something interesting is that games made their way into the second section, despite being decidedly out of scope at that point.
 In a dying hope of getting this article back on track, I will point out that the particular example of parallelizing DP algorithms was conveniently chosen because it is used to [solve](https://en.wikipedia.org/wiki/Solved_game) bigger games faster than was previously possible (through DP algorithms that consume representations of them).